This is a suggested one week travel itinerary for the Kathmandu Valley in Nepal.

 - Atmospheric Boudhanath Stupa

-- Historic Bhaktapur and Patan Darbar Square
+- Historic Bhaktapur and Patan Durbar Square

 - Stunning views of the Himalayas from Nagarkot